 a.
 The contractor shall include the provisions of paragraphs one (1) through five (5) in every subcontract, including procurement of materials and leases of equipment, unless exempt by Regulations or directives issued pursuant thereto.
-The contractor shall take such action with respect to any subcontractor or procurement as the KATS, MDOT or appropriate Federal Agency may direct as a means of enforcing such provisions, including sanctions for noncompliance.
+The contractor shall take

+PC Meeting Materia nic Page 33 of 41 FC Meeting Materia als Fage 33 01 4 1 such action with respect to any subcontractor or procurement as the KATS, MDOT or and a suit to Ford and A source when the suit and a suit and a suit a appropriate Federal Agency may direct as a means of enforcing such provisions, including sanctions for noncompliance.